irsbugs/cmrt/CiviCRM Installation.md

 Copyright (c) 1990-2008 Info-ZIP - Type 'zip "-L"' for software license.
 This is Zip 3.0 (July 5th 2008), by Info-ZIP.
 ```
-In Summary:  For Cloudinux 7: curl, Ghost Script, ImageMagick, OpenSSL, are all below the recommended revision.
+In Summary:  For Cloudinux 7.9: curl, Ghost Script, ImageMagick, OpenSSL, are all below the recommended revision.
 WebP and AVIF do not appear to be installed.

 The current latest CloudLinux 9.6 DVD release, https://repo.cloudlinux.com/cloudlinux/9/iso/x86_64/ has a manifest file which indicates curl, Ghost Script, ImageMagick are still below the WordPress recommended revision.
 OpenSSL at 3.2.2-6 is above recomended.
 Also available are libwebp 1.2.0-8 and libavif 0.11.1-4.
+Therefore there would be benefits in upgrading the CloudLinux to the leatest version.

 ## CiviCRM Database

+Ventraip with CloudLinux 7.9, currently supply the MariaDB 10.6.19 LTS SQL database.

 [From:](https://docs.civicrm.org/installation/en/latest/wordpress/) *CiviCRM may be configured to use your existing WordPress database, or a separate (new) database.
 Using a separate database is generally preferred - as it makes backups and upgrades easier.*